 The most common symptoms are:

 There’s no cure, but there are medications to change the course and lower the number of relapses.
 Plus there are many treatments and techniques to keep your symptoms in check.
+Know more about the early signs and symptoms of MS.

 Acute Disseminated Encephalomyelitis (ADEM)